-Applicants who wish to receive updates and/or addenda to this RFA shall provide the information listed below to the District of Columbia, Department of Behavioral Health, Adult Services, by contacting jana.berhow@dc.gov.
+Applicants who wish to receive updates and/or addenda to this RFA shall provide the information listed below to the District of Columbia, Department of Behavioral Health, Adult Services Administration by contacting maura.gaswirth1@dc.gov.
 Please be sure to put "RFA Contact Information" in the subject box and in the body of the email include:

-- 1. Name, Title
+- 1. Name of Organization

-- 2. Name of Organization
+- 2. Key Contact Mailing Address

-- 3. Telephone Number, Second Contact Name, Title and Email Address
+- 3. Telephone Number, Second Contact Email Address